matthew-brett/ds-pxe/README.md

 ## What it does

-I use this system to install identical fresh copies Lubuntu on laptops for my students.
+I use this system to install identical fresh copies of [Lubuntu](https://lubuntu.me/) on laptops for my students.

+It is a way to rescue some old laptops that my department does not want any more.
+This way my students can take away a laptop for the whole university year.
+Although the laptop is too slow to run Windows, the Lubuntu install makes it usable for the work they need to do for my data science classes.

-The system runs on my desktop.
+The system runs on my office desktop.
+Luckily that has two network ports, so I can run the install system services such as DHCP on a private internal network.

 I plug the laptops into Ethernet ports on a switch on my desk, and boot from the LAN.
-After about an hour, the laptop has a complete Lubuntu install, with all updates, and a fresh copy of RStudio, and the libraries needed for R Notebooks.
+After about an hour, the laptop has a complete Lubuntu install, with all updates, and a fresh copy of RStudio, with the libraries needed for R Notebooks.
 In due course I'll add more installs, but this is now just a question of extending a bash script `post_install.sh`, in this framework.

-My desktop acts as a proxy server for the installs, so it caches the Ubuntu packages as they get installed.
+My desktop acts as a proxy server for the installs, so it caches Ubuntu packages as the installer downloads them from the Ubuntu servers.
 This means that the external network traffic for a second install is much less.

-As you'll see, this involves running DHCP / PXE / TFTP and HTTP services on the desktop.
+As you'll see, the whole system involves running DHCP / PXE / TFTP and HTTP services on the desktop.

 In fact, my desktop is a Mac, and these instructions reflect that, somewhat, but of course you can do the same from a Linux box.